"Abu Fanous" the jinn of the Saudi desert

 Who is "Abu Fanous"

-Abu Fanous, also called Abu Nuwayra and Abu Siraj, is obviously connected to light in one way or another...
-It's really a glare that looks like car lights at night, or like a ball of light if you're looking at it from a distance.
-It is said that in the early hours of dawn before sunrise, it appears moving away and sometimes approaching, and disappears suddenly.
+Abu Fanous, also called Abu Nuwayra and Abu Siraj, is clearly linked to light in one way or another.
+It appears as a glare resembling car headlights at night, or as a ball of light when seen from a distance.
+Reportedly, in the early hours before sunrise it sometimes moves away or toward observers and then vanishes suddenly.

 ADVERTISEMENT

-It is frequently seen in the Empty Quarter, the largest sandy desert in the world and considered part of the Arabian Desert.
-Nearby residents say Abu Fanous's goal is to mislead travelers from their path, and that whoever approaches him does not return, as travelers follow him until they get stuck in quicksand.
+It is frequently seen in the Empty Quarter, the world’s largest sand desert and part of the Arabian Desert.
+Local residents say Abu Fanous’s aim is to mislead travelers; those who follow it do not return, supposedly wandering until they become trapped in quicksand.

 Other theories about what a "lantern" is